tytydraco/yessleep/out/Something_Pursued_My_Uncle_In_Vietnam_Back_In_1967.md

 I was a naive 20-year-old and it was my first time being this far away from home.

-I remember it was unbearably hot my first month there.
+I remember it was unbearably hot my first month there too.

 Anyway, to pass the time at the camp we would drink, smoke, and listen to great music like CCR.